aelkus/LowTrustMarket/README.md

 # Use notes

 Download and run the model as a Python script.
 The model will prompt for input parameters and specify their requirements.
-Because the market is intended to be small I mostly fed it inputs of between 100 to 500 agents.
-As this is a quick and dirty prototype I haven't tested it on a wide variety of input levels for number of agents and number of simulated model years.
-Because the primary purpose of the model was prototyping/playing around with agent memory settings output is pushed to the shell rather than an an external data file.
+The market is intended to be small, so I mostly fed it inputs of between 100 to 500 agents.
+I also haven't tested it on a wide variety of input levels for number of agents and number of simulated model years.
+To facilitate the purpose of prototyping/playing around with agent memory settings output is pushed to the shell rather than an an external data file.